Destiny 2: How to Upgrade Monument of Triumph Catalysts Fast

 What Monument of Triumph changed for Exotic catalysts

-The important availability rules are more useful than any raw list of names:
+The availability rules matter more than any raw list of names:

-• Raid-exclusive and dungeon-exclusive Exotics still keep their catalyst chases tied to those endgame activities.
+• Raid-exclusive and dungeon-exclusive Exotics keep their catalyst chases tied to those activities.
+Wish-Ender’s catalyst only drops in the Shattered Throne dungeon; Euphony’s only drops from the final boss of the Salvation’s Edge raid.

-That last point is the one that matters most in practice.
-The patch is generous in coverage, but not in time.
-If you try to start 20-plus catalysts at once, you will end up with a vault full of half-finished upgrades and very little actual benefit in your loadouts.
+The patch is generous in coverage but not in time.
+Start 20-plus catalysts at once and you end up with a vault full of half-finished upgrades and nothing actually online in your loadouts.

 The best priority order for new catalysts